Evolutionary-Intelligence/CoordinateDescent/README.md

 ******* *** *******

-Moré, J.J., Garbow, B.S. and Hillstrom, K.E., 1981.
+* Moré, J.J., Garbow, B.S. and Hillstrom, K.E., 1981.
 Testing unconstrained optimization software.
 ACM Transactions on Mathematical Software, 7(1), pp.17-41.
+  * "Almost all of the test functions have appeared in the optimization literature are nonlinear least squares."